YonatanBandel/Clothes-R-Us/README.md

-# An online web store, selling clothes.
+# An online web store, selling clothes

 BE is implemented using nodeJS, FE is implemented using React - which I learnt especially for this project.